SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Ping_Monitoring/Tutorial_Apps_Ping_Monitoring_App.md

 ---
 uid: Tutorial_Apps_Ping_Monitoring_App
 ---

-# Monitor a network with ping commands
+# Getting started with the Ping Monitoring tool

 In this tutorial, you will learn how to use the Ping Monitoring tool for network monitoring and diagnostics.

 You will carry out the following tasks:

 1. Deploy Ping Monitoring package from Catalog
 2. Open the application installed in your system
 3. Create a new group